vespa-engine/sample-apps/dense-passage-retrieval-with-ann/README.md

 Facebook's [Dense Passage Retriever Model (DPR)](https://github.com/facebookresearch/DPR) described in the [Dense Passage Retrieval for Open-Domain Question Answering](https://arxiv.org/abs/2004.04906) paper.

+We take the DPR implementation which is a set of python scripts and convert the DPR models to Vespa.ai for serving:

 We represent the entire DPR model in a single Vespa instance without any other run time dependencies than Vespa.ai and this sample application.

-* We index text passages from the English version of the Wikipedia along with their embedding representation produced by the DPR encoder in a Vespa.ai instance.
+* We index text passages from the English version of the Wikipedia along with their embedding representation produced by the DPR document encoder in a Vespa.ai instance.
 * We use the pre-trained DPR BERT based query embedding model from [Huggingface](https://huggingface.co/transformers/model_doc/dpr.html) which we export to [ONNX](https://onnx.ai/) format using Huggingface's [Transformer model export support](https://huggingface.co/transformers/serialization.html) and we import this ONNX model to Vespa for serving so that given a textual query input we can convert it into the embedding representation at user time.